Deng Hongxun: Hainan and later career

-In the aftermath of the Tiananmen Square protests of 1989, the top leaders of Hainan Province, Xu Shijie and Liang Xiang, were dismissed because Liang was an ally of the reformist national leader Zhao Ziyang and Xu supported Liang's policies.
+In the aftermath of the 1989 Tiananmen Square protests and massacre, the top leaders of Hainan Province, Xu Shijie and Liang Xiang, were dismissed because Liang was an ally of the reformist national leader Zhao Ziyang and Xu supported Liang's policies.
 In June 1990, Deng was appointed Party Chief of Hainan to replace Xu, ostensibly because of his "rich experience in party and government leading positions" and "his familiarity with economic work", but it is commonly believed that his promotion was linked to his relationship with the central government leaders Jiang Zemin and Qiao Shi, the latter reportedly a close friend of his.

 Deng was expected to bring his advanced experience in economic work to the fledgling province of Hainan, as he had worked in Southern Jiangsu, whose economy had been growing rapidly since the late 1970s.
 However, instead of focusing on economic reform, Deng emphasized "cadre building", citing Mao Zedong's quotations as justification.
 He brought to Hainan many of his followers and friends from Jiangsu, and forbade local cadres to build their own private houses.
 These acts alienated native officials and earned him a reputation for being anti-Hainan.

 Moreover, Deng proved unable to work with Governor Liu Jianfeng, an associate of Premier Li Peng.
 From 1990 to 1992, the two top officials of Hainan clashed fiercely, hindering the province's development.
 By the end of 1992, Deng and Liu were trying to drive each other out of the province.
 A high-ranking official, Li Shanyou, accused Liu of visiting a prostitute.
 Li was imprisoned after the accusation was proven false, and Liu launched a counter-investigation to find the instigator, rumoured to be Deng.
 Their infighting became an embarrassment to the central government, which transferred both of them to Beijing in January 1993, and replaced them with a single official, Ruan Chongwu.

 In Beijing, Deng served as Deputy Director of the Development Research Center of the State Council from 1994 to 1998.
-He was an alternate member of the 13th Central Committee of the Communist Party of China, and a full member of the 14th Central Committee.
+He was an alternate member of the 13th Central Committee of the Chinese Communist Party, and a full member of the 14th Central Committee.
 He also served as a member of the Standing Committee of the 9th Chinese People's Political Consultative Conference.

 Deng retired in April 1998.
 He died on 21 December 2019 in Wuxi, aged 88.